nickg/nvc/nvc.1.md

 Path names and globs can be used to exclude or explicitly include signals in a waveform dump.
 For simple cases this can be done using the `--include` and `--exclude` arguments.
-For example `--exclude=':top:sub:*` will exclude all matching signals from the waveform dump.
+For example `--exclude=":top:sub:*"` will exclude all matching signals from the waveform dump.
 Multiple inclusion and exclusion patterns can be provided.

-When the number of patterns becomes large, specifying them on the command line becomes cumbersome.
+When the number of patterns becomes large, specifying them on the command line is cumbersome.
 Instead a text file can be used to provide inclusion and exclusion patterns.
 If the top-level unit name is `top` then inclusion patterns should be placed in a file called `top.include` and exclusion patterns in a file called `top.exclude`.
 These files should be in the working directory where the